daarnolducsd/ep5book/docs/03-week3.md

 In each dataset, there is a unique value for ``student`` for every  observation.
 This is referred to as a one-to-one merge because we are matching each student in the school dataset to a single student in the gpa dataset.

-A many-to-one merge or one-to-many merge is when the variable that is being merged on has multiple observations for some values.
-For example, in Figure \ref(fig:mergemto1).
-In this merge, we are merging on the variable ``school.`` But in the student-level dataset, there are multiple observations per school.
+A many-to-one merge or one-to-many merge is when the variable that is being merged on has multiple observations for some values in one of teh two dataset.
+For example, in Figure \@ref(fig:mergemto1), we are merging the two datasets based on the variable ``school.`` But in the student-level dataset, there are multiple observations per school.
 In particular, students 1 and 2 attend school A, while students 3 and 4 attend school B. In the school-level dataset there is a single observation per school.
-This is why this is referred to as a many-to-one merge.
-There are many observations per school in the first dataset, but one observation per school in the second.

 <div class="figure" style="text-align: center">
 <img src="images/03_merge_many.png" alt="Example of a many-to-one Merge" width="60%" />
 <p class="caption">(\#fig:mergemto1)Example of a many-to-one Merge</p>
 </div>

+Whether a merge is many-to-one or one-to-many depends on the order you load the datasets.
+But at a conceptual level, these two types of merges are the same.
+To understand this more clearly, we are now going to learn how to merge datasets in Stata.
+We will begin with a simple one-to-one merge, before proceeding to the many-to-one or one-to-many merge.

 To merge two datasets in Stata, the process takes a few steps.
 First, you must load one of the two datasets into memory.
 Whichever dataset you load first is referred to as the **master dataset**.
 Next, you use the ``merge`` command to combine the master dataset with the second of the two datasets.
 The dataset you are merging to is called the **using dataset**.